Gotmished/holbertonschool-binary_trees/README.md

 # holbertonschool-binary_trees

 ### Project general information
-This project contains functions to help build; delete; calculate depth, hegith, size;
+This project contains functions to help build; delete; calculate depth, height, size;
 and traverse the binary tree

 ### Description of files: